ordina-jworks/ordina-jworks.github.io/_posts/2018-11-20-mongodb-europe-018.md

 # Atlas
 ([MongoDB Atlas for your Enterprise](https://sched.co/FmAF){:target="_blank" rel="noopener noreferrer"}, Vladislava Stevanovic & Veronica Tudor)

-With Atlas, MongoDB brings us DBaaS (Database As A Service).
+Atlas is the database as a service offering (DBaaS) by MongoDB itself.
-You can run your database in the cloud with the cloud provider of your choice.
+You can run your MongoDB in the cloud with the cloud provider of your choice, secured by default and automatically backed up.
-Multiple options to secure your database are built in by default.
-Backups are taken automatically.

 ### Getting started
 It is very easy to get started since a free tier is provided for everyone and you can deploy with the cloud provider of your choice (Azure , GCP, AWS).